wuaipinglab/sitePath/README.md

 The names in tree and aligment must be matched.
 The fundamental approach in identifying phylogenetic lineages is trimming tree leaves/tips to expose the major branches.
-Before finding putative phylogenetic lineages, there involves a few more steps to evalute the impact of threshold on result.
+Before finding putative phylogenetic lineages, there involves a few more steps to evaluate the impact of threshold on result.

 ### 3.1 The impact of threshold on resolving lineages